kallytang/PantryManagerApp/README.md

 - allows user to sign up with google sign-in

 ## Technology Used
-- Glide, Firestore/Firebase, CameraX, Firestore Cloud function, ViewBinding
+- Glide, Firebase, CameraX, ViewBinding

 ## Project Gifs:
 ### Create a new food item